mysticatea/npm-run-all/docs/npm-run-all.md

 The difference is one -- the separator is `:` instead of `/`.

 ```
-> run-p watch:*
+> npm-run-all --parallel watch:*
 ```

 In this case, runs sub scripts of `watch`.
 For example: `watch:html`, `watch:js`.
 But, doesn't run sub-sub scripts.
 For example: `watch:js:index`.

 ```
-> run-p watch:**
+> npm-run-all --parallel watch:**
 ```

 If we use a globstar `**`, runs both sub scripts and sub-sub scripts.

-`run-p` reads the actual npm-script list from `package.json` in the current directory, then filters the scripts by glob-like patterns, then runs those.
+`npm-run-all` reads the actual npm-script list from `package.json` in the current directory, then filters the scripts by glob-like patterns, then runs those.

 ### Run with arguments